 The deadline to apply for a Scholarship Award is January 31, 2018.

 A panel from the AWMA Ontario Section Board will review and evaluate all the submissions.
 The top finalists will be invited to deliver a 10-minute presentation on their research or course-work at an A&WMA conference or event in spring 2018 (date TBD) and become Student Members of the A&WMA (if they have not already joined the association), at which time the three winners will be selected.
 The A&WMA Board will cover travel costs for students to attend this event.

-The Scholarship winners will be contacted by February 28, 2018.
+The Scholarship finalists will be contacted in February or March 2018.

 Questions can be directed to firstname.lastname@example.org.